The Linnaeus database

 In 2006 the Ageing and Living Conditions Research Programme (ALC) received a so-called Linneaus Grant from the Swedish Research Council, in order to conduct research about the aging population’s living conditions.

-However, the questions which the research programme wanted to investigate required new and larger datafiles, bigger than any existing databases could provide.
+The questions the research programme wanted to investigate required new and larger datafiles, bigger than any existing databases could provide.
 Using information from four different sources – Betula, The Västerbotten Intervention Programme (VIP), Statistics Sweden and The Swedish National Board of Health and Welfare – a new research resource, that has been named The Linnaeus Database, was created.

 Is a research project and a database at the Department of Psychology at Umeå University.